 First of all, when you start tackling your tasks, you are still fresh and full of willpower.
 This makes it easier to get over yourself and do the unloved thing.

 Second of all, once it is done, you’ll know that the worst part of the day is already behind you.
 This will give you a huge feeling of accomplishment and a boost both in motivation and productivity.

 7. Batch similar tasks

 Another helpful tip to increase productivity is to batch similar tasks.
 Instead of writing an email every hour or so, take one hour at the end of the day to work through your inbox.
-Instead of

 Think of it like having to buy things from different supermarkets.
 You would want to get everything you need from one supermarket at the same time, right?
 Going there several times would be inefficient and you would waste quite some time.